 If you have had or are facing mastectomy because of breast disease such as cancer or to prevent breast cancer, Dr. Sean Hill can help you feel whole again.
 He is a board-certified plastic surgeon with extensive training and experience in the latest, advanced breast reconstruction techniques to help his patients in Frisco, TX, move past this distressing experience.
-Together with his caring staff, the team at Lone Star Plastic Surgery are ready to offer you information, choices, and genuine support.
-Women with questions about their breast reconstruction options travel from Plano and throughout the Dallas-Fort Worth Metroplex to get informed answers from Dr. Hill.
+Together with his caring staff at Lone Star Plastic Surgery, Dr. Hill is ready to offer you information, choices, and genuine support.
+Women with questions about their breast reconstruction options travel from Plano, McKinney, Allen, and throughout the Dallas-Fort Worth Metroplex to get informed answers from Dr. Hill.

 When should I have breast reconstruction?